Sunday, December 31, 2006

 Oh my brother !

-Shake your magic stick
+Shake your little stick

 To satisfy yourself in this life